 Is it time your business upped its green initiatives?
-Have you considered providing electric cars through salary sacrifice schemes?
 In this article, we explore the growing trend for embracing green employee benefits and why businesses are looking to incorporate electric vehicles as part of this move.

-There’s no turning back; with over 760,000 now registered on UK roads, electric cars are here to stay.
+There’s no turning back; Electric cars are here to stay.
 Many of these electric cars have been provided through salary sacrifice, where employers have launched schemes that enable staff to take advantage of some very favourable tax breaks.

 So, let’s get the lowdown on electric vehicle salary sacrifice schemes and the tax benefits for employees.